eowdeveloper/code-problems/README.md

 ## Practice for coding problems

+1. Display table for tesla
-1. Basic Calendar where you can switch the month with the buttons and click on the dates for information.
+2. Basic Calendar where you can switch the month with the buttons and click on the dates for information.